What to do during an outbreak

 • whether you suspect a particular pest or disease

-• the approximate number of sick or dead animals;
+• the approximate number of sick or dead animals

 • your name and (if not you) the name of the owner and/or farm manager

-• types of planting, broad acre, orchard?
+• types of production system, broad acre, orchard, pasture

-• where the affected plants were sourced from
+• where the affected plants were sourced

 • the quantity of planting in number or hectares